-1. Double-click on the Amazon WorkSpaces icon on your desktop.
+1. On your desktop, double-click on the icon of the PCoIP session.

-The Teradici PCoIP Client dialog opens.
+The Anyware PCoIP Client dialog opens.

 - 2. Enter the Host Address or Code that has been sent to you in the welcome e-mail from Amazon WorkSpaces. - 3.
 Enter the Connection Name and click SAVE.